 Planning policies and decisions should aim to:

-- Reconise that development will often create some noise and existing business wanting to develop in continuance of thier business should not have unreasonal restrictions put on them because of the changes in nearby land uses since they were established.
+- recognise that development will often create some noise and existing business wanting to develop in continuance of their business should not have unreasonable restrictions put on them because of the changes in nearby land uses since they were established; and

-- Identify and protect by noise and are prized for their recreational and amenity value for this reason.
+- identify and protect areas of tranquillity which have remained relatively undisturbed by noise and are prized for their recreational and amenity value for this reason.